 to manage the contents of this volume from a DOS diskette or

 USB-stick.
 (DOS 1 itself only supports diskettes of 160KB

 and 320KB which are rare today) The driver supports all DOS

 files under Windows the freeware utility from 7-Zip can be used.

-Although thoroughly tested and used on various computers by me,
+Although thoroughly tested and in use on various computers by me,

-you are only allowed to use these programs at your own risk.
+you may only use these programs at your own risk.